 Build relationships with other websites and link to them on your site.
 Then ask them if they will return the favor.
 That way, your audience will see their site, and their audience will be introduced to yours.
 It’s a win-win.

 Links play a very important role in SEO, as search engines not only analyze the popularity of a website based on links, but also measures other metrics through it, like trust, spam, and authority.
 Trustworthy sites tend to link to other trusted sites, while spammy websites hardly receive any links from trusted sources.

 The steps mentioned above are the basic steps to get your website optimized and improve its ranking.
-Mastering SEO is a complicated, long-term effort and will require significant portion of your time and money.
+Mastering SEO Marketing is a complicated, long-term effort and will require significant investment of your valuable time.

 If you prefer to invest your time running your business, then our SEO experts would be happy to do it for you.
-Simply contact us at email@example.com / (416)278-0734 and one of our SEO experts would be happy to help.
+Simply contact us at firstname.lastname@example.org / (437)223-1771 for a free consultation today.